EmileTrotignon/blog/subtyping.md

 value of type `B`, providing a value of type `A` instead is fine.

-In OOP vocabulary, we would say that `A` inherits `B`, but there are other kinds of subtyping than OOP-style inheritance : in OCaml, subtyping shows up with classes but also polymorphic variants.
+In OOP vocabulary, we would say that `A` inherits `B`, but there are other kinds of subtyping than OOP-style inheritance: in OCaml, subtyping shows up with classes but also polymorphic variants.

 If `A < B`, then a value of type `A` can be considered to be a value of type `B`.

 Let us consider the example of the types `square` and `rectangle`.
 Naturally, we have `square < rectangle`.
-If you have :
+If you have:

 ```ocaml
 val f : rectangle -> int